NathanPSS/NathanPSS/README.md

 * Level of English
   - Medium

-* I worked on a research project at PIBIC at UFCG campus Cajazeiras
+* Worked on a research project at PIBIC at UFCG campus Cajazeiras

 ## Study 📚 ✍🏻
   * Python,Javascript and Machine Learning.